Diana DeGette: Tenure

 DeGette serves as the co-chair of both the Congressional Diabetes Caucus and Pro-Choice Caucus, and she is Vice Chair of the LGBT Equality Caucus.
 With the Democrats' victory in the 2006 midterm elections, DeGette briefly considered running for House Majority Whip, but bowed out in favor of Jim Clyburn of South Carolina.

 DeGette sat as speaker pro tempore and presided over the debate on December 18, 2019, the day United States House of Representatives voted on the first impeachment of President Donald Trump.

 DeGette received national attention in 2005, when the House of Representatives passed legislation she cosponsored to lift President George W. Bush's limits on federal funding for embryonic stem cell research.
 DeGette, who had been working on the measure since 2001, enlisted the support of Representative Michael N. Castle (Republican from Delaware), who became DeGette's principal Republican cosponsor of the legislation.
 The DeGette-Castle bill passed the Senate on July 18, 2006.
 President Bush vetoed the bill the next day — his first veto.

 In 2007, DeGette served as the House Democrats' designated whip on the bill reauthorizing the State Children's Health Insurance Program (HR 3162).
 Although President Bush announced his opposition to the legislation, the House passed the bill on August 1, 2007, by a vote of 225 to 204.
 The Senate adopted a different version of the legislation the next day.

 DeGette was also a cosponsor for the Udall Amendment to the House Energy Bill, which the House approved by a vote of 220 to 190 on August 4, 2007.
 The Amendment creates a national Renewable Energy Standard that requires electric suppliers to produce 15 percent of their energy from renewable sources, 4 percent of which can come from efficiency, by the year 2020.

 On September 12, 2007, DeGette announced that she would introduce the Colorado Wilderness Act of 2007 in Congress.
 The bill was unsuccessful and did not pass the committee level.
 She reintroduced the bill in 2009.

 DeGette is a cosponsor of legislation to provide the District of Columbia voting representation.

 On January 24, 2007, Speaker Nancy Pelosi appointed Representative DeGette to the House Page Board.

 On November 26, 2007, DeGette announced her endorsement of Senator Hillary Clinton for president and was named national co-chair of Clinton's Health Care Policy Task Force and adviser on stem-cell research.
 DeGette was a superdelegate to the Democratic National Convention in Denver in August 2008.

 DeGette was strongly critical of the Stupak-Pitts Amendment, which places limits on taxpayer-funded abortions (except in the case of rape, incest, or life of the mother) in the context of the November 2009 Affordable Health Care for America Act.

-On January 12, 2021, Degette was named an impeachment manager for the second impeachment of President Trump.
+On January 12, 2021, DeGette was named an impeachment manager (prosecutor) for the second impeachment trial of President Trump.